The Man From UNCLE

 Napoleon had come to relish the ultra-high

 adventure and risks of being a cat-burglar.
-He understood the mentality of
+He understood the mentality of toying

-with explanations provided in exchange for secrecy.
+explanations provided in exchange for secrecy.

 "Besides," Napoleon continued,